Florence in Marion County, Kansas — The American Midwest (Upper Plains)

 Oil Boom 1920's Major Flood of '51 Water Source Natural Spring Water

 Hill School 1871 Harvey House Museum Hotel 1887 Arnold School 1910 Old Opera House 1883

 First white man, Moses Shane, an irishman came to the area in 1858.
 Patrick Doyle was the second whiteman to settle in Marion County, he built a beautiful store home on the banks of Doyle Creek in 1859.

 Erected by The Florence Historical Society.

 Other nearby markers.
-At least 8 other markers are within 10 miles of this marker, Veterans Memorial (approx. half a mile away); Marion County Park & Lake (approx. 6.2 miles away); C.C.C.
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Veterans Memorial (approx. half a mile away); Marion County Park & Lake (approx. 6.2 miles away); C.C.C.
 Worker (approx. 6.2 miles away); Marion County Lake (approx. 6.2 miles away); Hill School Bell (approx. 8½ miles away); Civil War and Woman's Relief Corps Memorial (approx. 8.6 miles away); Elgin House (approx. 8.7 miles away); Civil War Memorial (approx. 9.6 miles away).